-This is the most challenging time that I have experienced since I founded my firm 22 years ago.
+2020 was the most challenging year that I have experienced since I founded my firm 22 years ago.
 It reminds me of the last quarter of 2008 when every client called to say that they were decreasing the frequency of their magazine.
 But none of them discontinued the production of the print publication completely.

 That is not the case now.
 The CASE Editor’s LISTSERV, CUE, continues to have posts about school magazines going digital-only, while Folio reports the folding of magazines—including their own discontinuation of reporting on the publishing industry.
 Here are five reasons why killing the print edition is a mistake: